-We have just got a rescue cocker spaniel, he is lovely in every way, however he is aggressive with toys and chews and will growl and snap at us even if we just look at him, could anyone please advise how to correct this behavior, thanks.
+We have just got a rescue cocker spaniel, he is lovely in every way, however, he is aggressive with toys and chews and will growl and snap at us even if we just look at him, could anyone please advise how to correct this behaviour, thanks.

 Reply from Pauline (Web Owner)